 Sometimes the cause of the delivery delays can be because of the customer’s mistake.
 Still, it’s the nitty-gritty mistakes that last mile carriers and delivery businesses make on most occasions.

 Whatever it may be, it’s resulting in delivery delays, and that’s not good for your business.
 Look at the common mistakes that a delivery business tends to make.

 1. Documentation mistakes

 Human errors in the documentation process like misspelled addresses, insufficient information added, incorrect order forms, and many others can cause roadblocks for your delivery drivers.
-These mistakes can be from the customer’s end or your in-house team during the transit process, but it needs to be checked thoroughly.
+These mistakes can be from the customer’s end or your in-house team during the transit process, but it needs to be checked thoroughly by the delivery carrier.

 If your logistics workforce is jam-packed with orders and work, these mistakes can happen.

 Also, if your buying process is not robust and you receive orders without complete customer information, you won’t be able to deliver the order and end up in a bad light in the eyes of the customers.

 2. System failure

 Your order processing is dependent on the platform you have for your brand.
 If you frequently experience system failures, your customers won’t get real-time information about their orders.